bleplat/newlibft/README.md

 # NewLibftMo
 *NEW*

-LibftMO to detect momory leaks.
+LibftMO to detect memory leaks.
-Either link with -libftmo or at runtime to be warned of memory leaks when your program exits.
+- Either link with -libftmo or at runtime, and get flashy warnings and errors when your programs leaks or double-free
+- You can see the order index of the allocation, its address and its size.
-LibftMo can also force the malloc you wish to fail, to test incredible scenarios.
+- You can also force the mallocs you want to fail, using environnement variables.
+- Test incredible scenarios MOUHAHAHAHAHA.

 # Demo files
 Folder 'demo' contains sources, not part of the library, but demonstrating the use of some functions.